timfox456/explainable-ai/torchray.md

 ## Conclusion

-TorchRay seems most useful for its visualizalization capabilities.
+TorchRay seems most useful for its visualization capabilities.
 However as the project does not appear to be developed one may need to be careful relying on it.